Whether you are buying for yourself, or as a gift, I hope you get a lot of use out of the beer of the month club reviews you'll find on this page.

 Keep reading to find which one was my personal favorite - the one I'm still a member of today!
 I'd love to be a member of all of them, but who can really keep up with all that drinking?!

-Reading sucks.
-Comparing 10 different beer clubs sucks more.
-So I'll show my top 3 picks right here, and why I like them.
-Pick one of those and you'll be fine.
+Comparing 14 different beer clubs is a lot of work, especially if you are trying to get a gift for someone.
+So I’ll show my top 3 picks right here, and why I like them.
+Pick one of those and you’ll be fine (and get some decent beer).

-With the rest of the list I go into a bit more detail about my experience, including some pictures and links the full review.
-The list goes from 1 to 10, and is basically in order of best to worst.
-It just turned out that way because I started with the best and then dragged my feet through the rest just to complete the Top 10 list.
+With the rest of the list I go into a bit more detail about my experience, including some pictures and links the full review if you really want to dig into the details.

 Pros